Pirate2122yt/Cocoon-Theme-Maker/README.md

 ## AI-Generated Project Disclaimer

 This theme-building program was created with the assistance of artificial intelligence.
-Portions of the code, documentation, and design logic were generated or refined using AI-based tools.
+Almost all of the code, documentation, and design logic were generated or refined using AI-based tools.
 While these tools accelerate development and help streamline the creative process, they may also introduce unintended behavior, inconsistencies, or inaccuracies.

 By using this software, you acknowledge that: